paulobento10/RecipesGolangReactNative/README.md

 2) docker-compose down --rmi all --volume, beware, this command deletes all docker containers, volumes, everything related to docker;

-3) Run: docke-compose up --build, the --build only the first time;
+3) Run: docker-compose up --build, the --build only the first time;

 React Native